 Starting from Q1 2020, the data available through the front-end, will also be consumable through APIs.
 This is mainly for companies willing to integrate the data directly into their backend systems, or those building their own front-end on top of the available data.

-In order to connect your application, you can test by using our sandbox.
 All required information can be found on Github, Swagger or our Wiki pages.
 We chat through #slack.

 |SLA (Priority Level Pilot)|